cs573-21s/02-datavis-7ways/README.md

 JavaScript is the most popular programming language of web in the world.
 D3.js is a JavaScript library for manipulating documents based on data.
 Using d3.js allows people to design their own vis with a high degree of control.

 To visualize the cars dataset,I used `d3.csv()` to load csv file.
-I made use of API in `d3.scale` to create scales to map the “Weight” and “x”, MPG and “y”, “Weight” and circle size.
+I made use of API in `d3.scale` to create scales to map the “Weight” and “x”, "MPG" and “y”, “Weight” and circle size.
 Then, binded the data to the SVG, added circles to the SVG, and determined the manufacturer type of each data to fill with different colors.
 I made use of API in `d3-axis` to construct x axis and y axis.
 I made us of `d3.brush()` to realize the interaction of brush.

 In this progress, I encountered a problem when trying to map "MPG" to "y" because two data in the "MPG" attribute have NA values.
 In order to solve this problem, I declared a function to check the dataset in advance.
-If the “MPG” value of a certain data in the data set is NA, I deleted it.
+If the “MPG” or "Weight" value of a certain data in the data set is NA, I deleted it.
 In implementing the brush interaction, although I spent some time viewing the document and code, the final effect was very exciting for me.

 I think D3 is a powerful library for creating vis.
 Designers can find useful tools to fulfill their specific design requirements.